wp-plugins/wp-fb-share-like-button/README.txt

 == Changelog ==

+= 1.8 =
+* feature is added for hiding like button on posts using post ids.
+* Multi languages support.
+* POT file added for translate plugin in your language.
+* Added po/mo files for Serbian (sr_RS) language.

 = 1.7 =
 * Added a shortcode [like] option for showing like button on a page or post and Added a new layout option (button).

 = 1.6 =
 * A bug for displaying language code in bootom of website is resolved.